xiangjunn/tp/docs/UserGuide.md

 ### Undo a command: `undo`

-Restore SoConnect to its previous state from its history.
+Restores SoConnect to its previous state from its history.

 **Format:** `undo`